mgcrea/create-app/README.md

 Fast scaffolding for your [Node.js](https://github.com/mgcrea/fastify-session) apps!

-- Support both encrypted stateless sessions and signed stateful session with an external store.
-- Relies on [sodium-native](https://github.com/sodium-friends/sodium-native) to perform crypto.
 - Built with [TypeScript](https://www.typescriptlang.org/) for static type checking with exported types along the library.